dkmur/Stats/README.md

 - weekly re-caculation of quest routes
 - cleanup of MAD tables pokemon/detection/location
 - backup relevant tables from MAD database
-- delete gyms nthat have not been scanned for X days
+- delete gyms that have not been scanned for X days

 With limited knowlegde, help from my best friend Google, the attitude "steal with pride" and some perseverance this is what I cooked up.